ivgnk/ivgnk/README.md

 ## Following:
 ### IT
 [Python](https://github.com/python) - Repositories related to the Python Programming language
-[Open Source Geospatial Foundation](https://github.com/OSGeo) - organization whose mission is to support and promote the collaborative development of open geospatial technologies and data
+[Open Source Geospatial Foundation](https://github.com/OSGeo) - organization to support the collaborative development of open geospatial technologies and data

 [Berkeley Automation Lab](https://github.com/BerkeleyAutomation) - Center for research in robotics and automation sciences